-The Comprehensive Study on Riverine Inputs and Direct Discharges (RID) aims to assess the input of selected contaminants to the OSPAR maritime area and its regions which are carried via rivers into tidal waters or are discharged directly into the sea (for example through sewage pipelines or activities like aquaculture applying substances directly in the sea).
-The RID Study currently focusses on mandatory monitoring and reporting of the concentrations and loads of the metals cadmium, copper, lead, mercury and zinc, the organic pollutant lindane, nitrogen and phosphorus species and suspended particulate matter.
-Monitoring of PAHs, mineral oil, PCBs and other hazardous substances, especially organohalogens, are recommended for voluntary monitoring.
+The Comprehensive Study on Riverine Inputs and Direct Discharges (RID) aims to assess all inputs and discharges of selected contaminants to the OSPAR Maritime Area and its regions that are carried via rivers into tidal waters, or are discharged directly into the sea (for example through sewage pipelines or activities like aquaculture inputting substances directly).
+The RID Study currently focuses on mandatory monitoring and reporting of the concentrations and loads of the metals cadmium, copper, lead, mercury and zinc, the organic pollutant lindane, nitrogen and phosphorus species and suspended particulate matter.
+Monitoring of Polycyclic aromatic hydrocarbons (PAHs), mineral oil, polychlorinated biphenyls (PCBs) and other hazardous substances, especially organohalogens, are recommended for voluntary monitoring.

 The detailed monitoring commitments of Contracting Parties are set out in the Riverine Inputs and Direct Discharges Monitoring Programme (RID) applicable from 1 January 2015.
 Monitoring and reporting is co-ordinated through adherence to jointly agreed guidance, including:

 - CEMP guidelines for coordinated monitoring for eutrophication, CAMP and RID;